kevwasonga/shopper/IMPLEMENTATION_STATUS.md

 ## Phase 1: Project Setup ✅ COMPLETED
 - ✅ Extracted Rails application from shop.zip
-- ✅ Updated Ruby version from 3.0.0 to 3.2.2
+- ✅ Reverted to Ruby 3.0.0 as specified in original requirements
-- ✅ Updated Gemfile and dependencies
+- ✅ Gemfile configured for Ruby 3.0.0 and Rails 6.1.3
-- ✅ Resolved gem compatibility issues
 - ✅ Database schema already exists with proper migrations
+- ⏳ Waiting for Ruby 3.0.0 installation to complete for bundle install

 ## Phase 2: User Authentication System ✅ COMPLETED
 - ✅ Implemented `sign_up_params` method in registrations_controller